 When City Safety has prevented a collision with a stationary object the car remains stationary for a maximum of 1.5 seconds.
 If the car is braked for a vehicle in front that is moving, then speed is reduced to the same speed as that maintained by the vehicle in front.

 On a car with manual gearbox the engine stops when City Safety has stopped the car, unless the driver manages to depress the clutch pedal beforehand.

 - Keep the windscreen surface in front of the laser sensor free from ice, snow and dirt (see the illustration for sensor location).

 - Do not affix or mount anything on the windscreen in front of the laser sensor.

 - Remove ice and snow from the bonnet - snow and ice must not exceed a height of 5 cm.

 Fault tracing and action

-The Windscreen Sensors blocked message is not shown for all situations in which the laser sensor is blocked.
+The Windscreen sensors blocked See manual message is not shown for all situations in which the laser sensor is blocked.
 The driver must therefore be diligent about keeping the windscreen and area in front of the laser sensor clean.

 The following table presents possible causes for the message being shown, along with suggestions for appropriate action.